roman-milk/roman-milk.github.io/melanies-memoirs-a-married-slut.md

- ****** Melanie's Memoirs - A Married Slut 08 ****** byNonStopFunGuy© "Oh?"
+===

+"Oh?"
 So horny from the sex, the words were mystical to me, almost incomprehensible, like anyone would really want a relationship like that?
 Sounded fucking perfect, of course, too good to be true.
 Not that I was going to think about it long, I was fucking him, not trading fantasies.
 Damn, his penis felt awesome, sliding in and out of my horny, aching twat, filling and stretching me.
 I smiled up at him from the sex, playing along with his fantasies a little bit.
 "You could get me ready for a date -- paint my toenails, shave my pussy, pick out my perfume and bra and thong -- then wait up for me, until I come home all messy, with cum in my pussy for you?"

  I hit a button, he flattened a hand and SMACKED my face again, very hard.
 "Yes!"
 I roared in approval, grunting deeply at the powerful emotions I was drawing out.
 "You fucking whore -- yes -- cuckolding me, go on a fucking date with some awesome guy you just met on the Internet -- you love his cock is so big, bigger than your cop's right, you'd rather fuck him than me, don't you?"